Radio Use & Etiquette

 - In the Subject, indicate “Sub Request for PERFORMANCE, DATE, & TIME”

-- In the Body, repeat and clarify the shift information.
+- In the Message, repeat and clarify the shift information.

 How can ushers update Contact Information?